 Bordering Slovenia to the north, Montenegro to the south and, interestingly, bisected in the south by Bosnia, the Croatian coast is easily accessible by air, land or sea.
-The northern tip comprises the Istria peninsula, whose main airport is Pula, a fascinating town in itself.
+Luxury Croatia holidays can start at the northern tip, which comprises the Istria peninsula, whose main airport is Pula, a fascinating town in itself.

 Istria is most appropriate for gourmands and all those who love to enjoy life and are not in a hurry when doing it.